cicerowordb/ansible_docker_playground/README.md

 Check some examples in **playbooks** folder:
 - **example01.yaml**: uses one server to run a simple Python/Flask application that executes the tenispolar cipher.
 Check more information in the **[example01.md](playbooks/example01.md)** file.
+- **example02.yaml**: uses two servers to run a simple Python/Flask application inside ansible-srv1 and a Redis server inside ansible-srv2.
+Check more information in the **[example02.md](playbooks/example02.md)** file.

 ##  Known issues:
 - This environment runs containers in privileged mode as root, which is acceptable only for testing and learning purposes.
 Include USER instruction in your Dockerfile to avoid this.